The University of Texas at Dallas

 (the full history is here)

-▶ Our "Exploring Design Challenges in Getting Solid State Drives Closer to CPU" has been accepted from IEEE Transaction of Computers (to be appeared in 2015) here.
+▶ Our paper titled by "Exploring Design Challenges in Getting Solid State Drives Closer to CPU" has been accepted from IEEE Transactions on Computers (to be appeared in 2015).

 Dr. Jung loves memory and storage systems.
 His research topics are mainly focused on advanced computer architecture, embedded systems, firmware, middleware, memory controller design atop/within storage class Non-Volatile Memory (NVM) technologies such as NAND flash, Resistive RAM (RRAM), Magnetic RAM (STT-RAM), and Phase-change RAM (PCRAM).
 These emerging NVM studies will define new computer architecture and new parallelism computing, which can in turn boost performance and reduce energy consumption with better reliability at a given technology. he actively leads diverse NVM projects such as modeling open source-based NVM simulation, analyzing/designing high performance many-chip Solid State Disks (SSD), developing host-local NVM systems and optimizing NVM software stacks.
 He is also interested in introducing different types of NVM technology into big-data processing and scientific applications such as out-of-core computing, in-situ analysis and message logging, and enabling NVM-based burst buffer/micro-check pointing under diverse high performance computing (HPC) and data-center system organizations.